CodingMilitia/Blog/content/about.md

 I love to explore new technologies, dig up some fringe topics and dive into over-engineering sessions, but always trying not to forget the basics and how they're essential to everything else.

-On the job, besides the typical software architecture and engineering role responsibilities, I also often get involved in helping with recruitment processes, learning paths, promote technical discussions and knowledge sharing, as well as advocate for overall company improvements.
+On the job, besides the typical software architecture and engineering role responsibilities, I also often get involved in helping with recruitment processes, learning paths, training, promoting technical discussions and knowledge sharing, as well as advocate for overall company improvements.

 I’m a big supporter of remote work, as I believe the tech industry is in a privileged position to provide the best work-life balance, skipping unneeded commutes and relocations, while also serving as an example to other industries.